 Radar & Lidar Detectors

-Under federal law, the use of radar and lidar detectors is illegal in all commercial vehicles over 10,000 pounds (see an overview of radar and laser detector laws).
+Under federal law, the use of radar and lidar detectors is illegal in all commercial vehicles over 10,000 pounds.
 For all other purposes, radar and lidar detectors are legal in Ohio.

 In light of the obvious conflict between speeding laws and radar detector use, law enforcement officials, safety advocates, and insurance companies continue to lobby legislators nationwide to ban the use of radar and laser detectors altogether.
 Thus far, they have only been successful in banning radar detector use in Virginia, Washington D.C., and on U.S. military bases.